Azure/mcp-center/README.md

 | **🔒 Streamline Governance & Compliance** | Leverage centralized registry benefits for easier governance and management, ensuring your servers meet enterprise security and compliance standards |
 | **⚡ Lead the AI Revolution** | Position your organization at the forefront of AI innovation within Azure's rapidly evolving ecosystem |

 > 💡 **Exciting Future**: Azure API Center will soon support the Azure AI Foundry tool catalog, meaning partners can expand their reach by integrating with both Azure API Center **and** Azure AI Foundry!

 ![MCP Center](media/apic-discovery.jpg)

 ## 🚀 How to Onboard Your MCP Server

 Ready to join the Azure MCP ecosystem?
-If you wish to onboard your MCP server and make it discoverable through your Azure API Center's MCP Discovery Page, follow these simple steps:
+If you want to onboard your MCP server and make it discoverable through the Azure API Center's MCP Discovery Page, follow these simple steps:

 ### Step 1: Express Your Interest
 📝 **Comment on this issue** to let us know you're interested in joining the ecosystem.